 Yes, six months after the initial External Audit NLCSA may conduct an interim audit at no charge, if in the opinion of the auditor, the company would likely need assistance.
 Also, a COR™ company can request extra External Audits at any time outside of their normal audit cycle, however, it would be at cost, plus all travel expenses.
 (The standard flat fee for an External Audit, that is part of the normal audit cycle, is $525 plus HST including all travel expenses, as it is subsidized by the construction industry levy.)

-If your company ‘needs’ a LoGs to meet tender requirements, for payment, or for another valid reason, we will prioritize your file/submission upon your written request and receipt of proof of the tender (or other requirement/reason).
+If your company ‘needs’ a LoGs to meet tender requirements, for payment, or for another valid reason, we will prioritize a review of your file/submission upon your written request and receipt of proof of the tender (or other requirement/reason).

 The deadline to verify PRIME requirements through the Internal or External Audit process is December 31st each year.
 In rare circumstances, through no fault of the company, it is not possible for NLCSA to conduct an External Audit before year end.
 In such cases NLCSA will request the following information (in addition to the documentation submitted with the Internal Audit) to assist in the verification of the PRIME requirements: